Garima-sharma814/Scrape-Google-SERP/WebScrapingAPi.md

 v14.16.1
 ```

-If you get the version as the output of the command you have already installed *node* and *npm*,if you receive any error please try installing them from here [Node.js](https://nodejs.org/) and once you have installed *Node.js* run command `npm install -g npm` to install *npm* and repeat **Step:2**.
+If you get the version as the command’s output, you have already installed node and npm.
+If you receive any errors, please try installing them from [Node.js](https://nodejs.org/), and once you have installed Node.js, run `npm install -g npm` to install npm and repeat **Step 2**.

-**Step 3:** Set up new npm Package
+### Step 3: Set up new npm Package

 ```Bash
 npm init -y
 ```
-This command will do a lot of the hard work at the back and create a *package.json* file which will keep a track of all the dependencies and DevDependencies we will install throughout our program.
+This command will do a lot of the hard work at the back and create a package.json file which will keep track of all the dependencies and DevDependencies we will install throughout our program.

-**Step 4:** Installing the packages
+### Step 4: Install the packages
 ```Bash
 npm i got cheerio
 ```